 6 cash flow confusions that commonly confuddle business planning

-When you’re inspecting your business performance and planning the future you really need everyone on the same page.
+When you’re inspecting your business performance and planning the future you really need everyone on the same page and it would help to avoid common cash flow confusions.

 Numbers can be open to interpretation, especially if you’re not used to arcane accounting methodologies.